tarique-iqbal/fruits-vegetables-api/README.md

-# 🍎 Fruits and 🥕 Vegetables
+# 🍎 Fruits and 🥕 Vegetables REST API using Symfony

 ## 🎯 Goal
 We want to build a service which will take a `request.json` sample file location: `data/request.json` and: